A Boat Charter along the Turquoise Coast

-The best way to illustrate the extent of the Turqoise Coast and the sailing possibilities that exist there is to break it into four sailing regions:
+The best way to illustrate the extent of the Turqoise Coast and the sailing possibilities that exist there is to break it into three sailing regions:

 Gulf of Gokova & north: Sailing out of Bodrum or Turgutreis as far as Didim, and down to the northern coast of Datca Peninsula.